 About 1958, the Johnsons purchased some land across the highway up on the hill.
 They bought a large log building and started their own café.
 At about the same time, Ed bought a used gas station that had an office and two automotive stalls in Great Falls, Montana.
 He moved it to St. Mary and placed it on a cement foundation that he poured.

 From 1964 to 1970, several improvements were made.
-Ed built a grocery store, a gift shop and a dormitory in the back.
+Ed built a grocery store, a gift shop, and a dormitory in the back.
 An apartment was added over the store for his family to live in.
-He added a second gas station with four pumps, a private office and two new gas tanks.
-Helen ran the café and Ed ran the grocery store, gift shop and gas station with the help of their four children and seasonal employees.
-The entire family spent their summers working at St Mary.
-During the off season they lived in Browning, Cut Bank, and later Columbia Falls, Montana.
+He added a second gas station with four pumps, a private office, and two new gas tanks.
+Helen ran the café and Ed ran the grocery store, gift shop, and gas station with the help of their four children and seasonal employees.
+The entire family spent their summers working at St. Mary.

-In 1981, Ed hired Rob Hiestand, his sister Kathryn Hiestand with her husband Neil Miller to manage his business.
+In 1981, Ed hired Rob Hiestand and his sister Kathryn along with her husband Neil Miller to manage his business.
 For 32 years, the business prospered under their management and in 2013, the manager's agreement came to an end.
-Starting in 2014, the Park Café and Grocery will be run by the Hilton family once again.
+Starting in 2014, the Park Café and Grocery was managed by the Hilton family once again.
+Last year was a learning experience for us.
+It was great to be back home with family and friends.
+We have made some exciting changes this year that we think you will like.
+We will strive to listen to your feedback and improve as each season comes and goes.
 We are looking forward to meeting and serving you.
 Please stop in and say hello.